ENDIVES, A RELIEF FOR DIGESTION

 Endives are a useful complement in our salads, specially in summer since they contribute with much water and very few calories.

-Endive, as well as chicory, is very rich in fiber so that it is extremely useful to regulate the intestinal peristaltism, avoiding the accumulation of feces in the intestine not only avoiding the problem of the constipation but helping to evacuate toxic substances, especially heavy metals that would be noxious for the organism and will produce illnesses as a result of their accumulation in our blood.
+Endive, as well as chicory, is very rich in fiber so that it is extremely useful to regulate the intestinal peristaltism, avoiding the accumulation of feces in the intestine not only avoiding the problem of constipation but helping to evacuate toxic substances, especially heavy metals that would be noxious for the organism and will produce illnesses as a result of their accumulation in our blood.
 Among such dangerous illnesses we could mention colon cancers.

 As the wild variety, it improves the circulation by making the blood and allowing to circulate it better, helping to eliminate the fat concentrations in the blood stream.
 It diminishes cholesterol levels and prevents arteriosclerosis.